cmaijala/Crowdfunding_ETL/README.md

 ## Project Overview

-### In this Extract, Transform, Load (ETL) mini project, we focused on building an ETL pipeline using Python and Pandas to extract and transform data.
-We utilized Python dictionary methods and regular expressions to efficiently handle the extraction and transformation processes.
+### In this extract, transform, load (ETL) mini project, we utilized Pandas to build an ETL pipeline for data extraction and transformation.
+We employed Python dictionary methods, along with Pandas and NumPy, to efficiently manage the extraction and transformation processes.
+The project was implemented using the Pandas library within a Python kernel.

 ### After cleaning and transforming the data, we generated four CSV files, which served as the basis for creating an Entity-Relationship Diagram (ERD).
-The ERD helped us visualize the relationships between different entities, allowing us to understand how they interact with one another.
+The ERD helped us visualize the relationships between different entities, enhancing our understanding of their interactions.

 ### Using the ERD as a guide, we created a database schema for PostgreSQL.
-This schema defined how our database tables were organized and how they related to each other, including rules to ensure the data remained accurate and reliable.
+This schema defined the organization of our database tables and their relationships, including rules to ensure data accuracy and reliability.

-### Finally, we uploaded the cleaned data into the PostgreSQL database for efficient storage and management.
-This setup provided a solid foundation for future queries and operations while ensuring data integrity and security.
+### Finally, we uploaded the cleaned data into the PostgreSQL database for efficient storage and management, providing a solid foundation for future queries and operations while ensuring data integrity and security.

 ## Resources
-	Source Code:
+	- **Source Code:**
-	  	• Final_ETL_Mini_Project_CMaijala_ASerpa_KChu.ipynb
+	  - Final_ETL_Mini_Project_CMaijala_ASerpa_KChu.ipynb

-	SQL Scripts:
+	- **SQL Scripts:**
-		• crowdfunding_db_schema.sql
+	  - crowdfunding_db_schema.sql
-  		• SELECT-CAMPAIGN.png
+	  - SELECT-CAMPAIGN.png
-    	• SELECT-CATEGORY.png
+	  - SELECT-CATEGORY.png
-      	• SELECT-CONTACTS.png
+	  - SELECT-CONTACTS.png
-		• SELECT-SUBCATEGORY.png
+	  - SELECT-SUBCATEGORY.png

-  	Input Files:
+	- **Input Files:**
-   		• crowdfunding.xlsx
+	  - crowdfunding.xlsx
-     	• contacts.xlsx
+	  - contacts.xlsx

-     Output Files:
+	- **Output Files:**
-		• campaign.csv
+	  - campaign.csv
-		• category.csv
+	  - category.csv
-  		• subcategory.csv
+	  - subcategory.csv
-		• contacts.csv
+	  - contacts.csv
-		• ERD-ETLproject2.png
+	  - ERD-ETLproject2.png

-	Software:
+	- **Technologies Used:**
-		• PostgreSQL
+	  - PostgreSQL
-		• PGAdmin
+	  - PGAdmin
+	  - Pandas
+	  - NumPy
-		• Python 3.10 or newer versions
+	  - Python 3.10 Kernel

 ## Objective

-### Our goal is to understand the ETL concepts relevant to the dataset through systematic steps and effective tools commonly used in database modeling and analysis.
+### Our goal is to understand ETL concepts relevant to the dataset through systematic steps and effective tools used in database modeling and analysis.
 The outline of our deliverables includes:

 ☑️ Deliverable 1: Extract Data